-Whether alimony is awarded, and if so, in what amount and for how long, is a decision that will vary with the unique facts of each divorce case.
+Alimony is by no means automatic in a Hawaii divorce.
+Whether alimony is awarded and, if so, in what amount and for how long, is a decision that is based on the unique facts of each case.

-The short answer is: It doesn’t.
-Judges can’t consider adultery, or any other kind of marital misconduct, when they’re deciding what to do about alimony.
-In a landmark decision, the Hawaii Intermediate Court of Appeals said that "allowing one spouse to be relieved of [alimony] obligations because of the wrongful conduct of the other spouse would be contrary to Hawaii's current approach to family law.”
-Queen's Medical Center v.
+In a landmark decision, the Hawaii Intermediate Court of Appeals said that "allowing one spouse to be relieved of [alimony] obligations because of the wrongful conduct of the other spouse would be contrary to Hawaii's current approach to family law."
+(Queen's Medical Center v.
 Kagawa, 967 P.2d 686, 696 (Haw.
 Ct.
 App.
-1998).
+1998).)